AdrianButler/city-explorer/README.md

 Actual time needed to complete: 15 min

+Name of feature: Locations

+Estimate of time needed to complete: 1 hour

+Start time: 4

+Finish time:

+Actual time needed to complete:

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->